dannylbr/IntegrApi/README.md

 - Improve documentation or expand the .http file with more example requests

 Feel free to open issues or pull requests — I appreciate your help!

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/aws/mit-0) for more details.

 ### Contact